by Bill Barrow

 – – –

-Bill Barrow is a reporter at The Associated Press.
+Bill Barrow is a reporter for The Associated Press.